Ascent Student Loans Review: My Experience Pricing Loans with Ascent

 - Flexible repayment — In addition to a nine-month grace period after graduation, you can choose from a wide variety of terms.

-- Good credit required — Unless you’re using a cosigner, freshmen and sophomores will need a credit score of at least 680.
+- Good credit required — Unless you’re using a cosigner, freshmen and sophomores will need a good - excellent credit score.